A guide to the must have experiences in Iceland

 The freshest possible fish and sumptuous, herb-rich organic lamb headline menus across the country.
 Wild mushrooms and berries flavour many dishes, while local treats include cured salmon, lobster chowder and the famous skyr – a yoghurt-like dairy cream that tastes particularly good with a dollop of blueberry jam.

 Outside the capital, you’ll find most restaurants located in hotels.
 Some, like Hotel Ranga in the rural Southwest, are renowned for their gourmet cuisine.
 In Reykjavik, you’ll find high-quality restaurants serving everything from sushi to steaks.
 Don’t forget to try the ubiquitous hotdogs at the ‘Baejarins beztu pylsur’ kiosk in downtown Reykjavik.
 A favourite with locals and visitors alike, they’ve even been praised by US Presidents.
 Ask for one with all the extras: crisp onions, raw onions, sweet mustard, ketchup and remoulade!

 Our Guide: How much things cost in Iceland

 10. Hike the Highlands

 It’s time to lace up those boots – this country was made for walking.
-Get footloose and fancy free in a toe-tingling landscape of glacier-wrapped volcanoes and chiselled headlands.
+Iceland is a sensational destination for both serious hikers and casual walkers.
+The hiking trails are as numerous as they are diverse, shaped by the elements to form majestic, rugged scenery unlike anywhere else in the world.
+Get footloose and fancy-free in a toe-tingling landscape of glacier-wrapped volcanoes and chiselled headlands.
 Walk across lava fields and glaciers, delve into hidden fjords and make tracks across deserted black-sand beaches.

-Holiday idea: Laugavegur Highland Walking Trail
+Suggested Itinerary: Laugavegur Highland Walking Trail